 Home Sellers In Redwood City: What To Do Prior To A Home Inspection?

-If you, as the seller, have arranged to have your home inspected, you should plan to go with the inspector during the entire process.
+If you have arranged to have your home inspected, you should plan to go with the inspector during the entire process.
 This information will help you when you are looking at an offer to buy your home.
 If it is a buyer initiated inspection, it would be preferable if you were not present.
 Being notified before had is important for any inspection.
-The real estate agent generally will schedule the inspection for a time convenient to both you and the buyer to allow you enough time to make preparations.
+The real estate agent will schedule the inspection for a time convenient to both you and the buyer.
+This is to allow you enough time to make preparations for this important day.

 Do you know the systems of a home